kundan8989/CustomerSegmentation/README.md

 ## What is the problem?
 Businesses like malls or stores want to understand what type of customers visit them.
 If they know this, they can:

-Recommend the right products
+1.Recommend the right products
-Send targeted advertisements
+2.Send targeted advertisements
-Improve customer service
+3.Improve customer service

 But they don’t want to manually analyze every customer.
 So, we need to build a machine learning system that: